coder-dojo-ham/micropython_worksheets/Intermediate/02_radio_messages/README.md

 ## 2. Beacon

-Open the editor and create a new program.
+Open the Mu editor and create a new program.
 Type a comment to explain what the program does, then add the import statements to include the micro:bit and radio functions we need.

 ```python
 # Radio beacon for micro:bit